-Writing a story without a deep meaning, without highlights, emotionally flat, structurally muddled, with weak and incoherent characters, is very easy: we take a sheet, we write anything, without plan or preparation, and voila, it is ready – good for the trash most of the time.
+Writing a story without a deep meaning, without highlights, emotionally flat, structurally muddled, with weak and incoherent characters, is very easy: juste take a sheet of paper, write anything, without plan or preparation, and voila, it is ready – good for the trash most of the time.

-But writing a story of high quality, highly structured, heavy with meaning, rich in emotion, with strong and consistent characters, a story that keeps the audience interested, is a difficult creative process, when we write with ambition to see this story disseminated to a wide audience.
+But writing a story of high quality, highly structured, heavy with meaning, rich in emotion, with strong and consistent characters, a story that keeps the audience interested – like The Godfather, Pulp Fiction, Game of Thrones or Thriller, is a difficult creative process, when we write with ambition to see this story disseminated to a wide audience.